OpenNTI/nti.testing/README.rst

 Support for test fixtures can be found in `nti.testing.base` and `nti.testing.layers`.
-The ``base`` package includes fully-fleshed out base classes for direct use, while the ``layers`` package includes mixins that can be used to construct your own test layers.
+The ``base`` package includes fully-fleshed out base classes for direct use, while the ``layers`` package mostly includes mixins that can be used to construct your own test layers.

 The ``base`` package makes a distinction between "normal" and "shared"